Camelot

 Cable/internet inclusion is strongly supported across the remarks.
 Multiple listings explicitly say maintenance fees include 'basic cable/internet' or 'basic internet and cable,' matching the high MLS confidence (18/20 CABTV).
 This looks consistent across different agents rather than a one-off copy/paste error.

-Common area electricity appears to be included based mainly on MLS checkbox data: 16 of 20 listings have OTCOEX marked.
-None of the public remarks explicitly call out common area electric, so this is supported by MLS patterns rather than direct agent language.
+Common area electricity appears to be included, based primarily on MLS association_fee_includes data: 16 of 20 listings have OTCOEX marked.
+Public remarks do not explicitly mention common electric, so this looks like a consistent MLS-entered building feature rather than something repeatedly described in agent comments.

 No analysis available